KishoreKammela/JobBoardly/docs/enhanced-feature-recommendations.md

 ## Implementation Priority Matrix (Suggested)

-This matrix outlines a potential phasing for implementing the enhanced features.
-Each phase builds upon the previous, progressively adding value and sophistication to the JobBoardly platform.

 **Prerequisite: Admin Feature Control System**
 Before rolling out most of the features below, a robust **Platform Feature Toggle Management** system needs to be implemented in the Admin Panel.
 This allows administrators to enable/disable specific features globally or for specific user groups, ensuring controlled deployment and that new features are not available to all users by default.
+(This is noted as a high-priority item in `docs/admin-features.md`).

 ### Phase 1: Core Enhancements (Focus: User Experience & Foundational Improvements, post-admin-controls)